chanshiyucx/zen/leetcode/1598-crawler-log-folder/solution.md

 Below is the step-by-step breakdown of the approach:

 1. Initialization: Create a stack to keep track of all the parent folders.
 2. Iterate through the logs.
-For each log we update the stack:
+For each log we update the stack.
    - `../`: This operation means moving to the parent folder.
 We pop the stack.
    - `./`: This operation means staying in the same folder.
 We do nothing.
    - `x/`: This operation means moving to a child folder named `x`.
 We push the child folder to the stack.